ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 * There is a set **Nodes** of nodes which will carry labels;
 * There is a set of **Edges**, of edges to carry labels.

 A definition network is different than a term dependency network.
 The former simply captures, in a graph, the relationships between each definiens and definiendum, not across definientia or definienda.
-It is, however, a connected graph, as each definiens (instance) is going to be related to the Term class, and each definiendum to the Definiendum class.
+It is a connected graph, as each definiens instance is going to be related to the Definiens class, and each definiendum to the Definiendum class.